nerraf-dev/42-so_long/_Notes/map_parsing.md

 I have to:
 Verify the file exists - exit if not.
 If file exists:
-Parse the file checking the follwoing rules:
+Parse the file checking the following rules:
 - The map must contain **1 exit**, at least **1 collectible**, and **1 starting position** to be valid.